What is an expungement?

 Sealing or expunging a record is a privilege that the state of Florida affords to people only once in their life.
 A person seeking to have their record sealed or expunged cannot have any other criminal record other that the case they are seeking to have sealed or expunged.

 What is an administrative expungement?

-An administrative expungment is a process that can be used to destroy nonjudical arrest records when a person is illegally arrested or arrested by mistake.
+An administrative expungement is a process that can be used to destroy nonjudicial arrest records when a person is illegally arrested or arrested by mistake.
 It is important to note that this process expunges only nonjudicial arrest records.
-This term nonjudicial arrests records means that only records outside of the court system would be destroyed by an administrative expungement.
+This term "nonjudicial arrests records" means that only records outside of the court system would be destroyed by an administrative expungement.
 This is different from a court ordered expungement that destroys all the criminal records in a case.
 Another difference in an administrative expungement is that you can have more than one administrative expungement in your lifetime.